-Provide market competitive post-employment benefits to help recruit and retain employees of the appropriate calibre and experience The Compoda defined color and experience The Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined condenies of the Compoda defined condenies of the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two Executive Described in the Compoda defined by was closed Two irectors are entitled to o of Company pension operation from time to Up to 10% of basic pay under the defined contribution scheme.
+Purpose and link to strategy Operation Maximum potential value Performance metrics Pensions Provide market competitive post- employment benefits to help recruit and retain employees of the appropriate calibre and experience Executive Directors are entitled to membership of Company pension schemes in operation from time to time.
+The Company currently operates a defined contribution scheme.
+The Company previously operated a defined benefit scheme, which was closed for future accrual in 2006.
+One Executive Director is a deferred member of this scheme.
+Executive Directors may choose to receive a salary supplement in lieu of pensions up to the value of the normal contribution level at no extra cost to the Company.
+Bonus and other benefits received by Executive Directors do not count towards pensionable pay.
+Up to 10% of basic pay under the defined contribution scheme.
 Not applicable.
-Long term incentive schemes Incentivises employees to achieve a higher and sustained level of return to shareholders over a longer period of time Supports retention and promotes share ownership Clawback and malus applies in a number of circumstances to enable the Company to mitigate risk The Compact approved to approved to approved to approved to basis, typical nominal codependent performance over a three LTIP options ten years of exercised, to after the pocharges mutwo years. other benefits received e Directors do not count the right to and malus p LTIP awards misstateme misconduci and corpor have occur claw back are made on an annual ally in the form of nil or st options with vesting, on the achievement of e conditions, normally eyear period.
-Vested must be exercised within the date of grant.
-Once he net shares remaining syment of associated tax st be retained for a further eration Committee has operate both clawback provisions in respect of in relation to material nt of results, serious or reputational damage, ate failure, which may red at any time before Executive Directors may normally be granted LTIP awards up to 100% of salary each year.
+Long term incentive schemes Incentivises employees to achieve a higher and sustained level of return to shareholders over a longer period of time Supports retention and promotes share ownership Clawback and malus applies in a number of circumstances to enable the Company to mitigate risk The Company operates an LTIP approved by shareholders on 22 June 2022.
+LTIP awards are made on an annual basis typically in the form of nil or nominal cost options with vesting dependent on the achievement of performance conditions, normally over a three year period.
+Vested LTIP options must be exercised within ten years of the date of grant.
+Once exercised the net shares remaining after the payment of associated tax charges must be retained for a further two years.
+The Remuneration Committee has the right to operate both clawback and malus provisions in respect of LTIP awards in relation to material misstatement of results, serious misconduct or reputational damage and corporate failure which may have occurred at any time before claw back is operated.
+Executive Directors may normally be granted LTIP awards up to 100% of salary each year.
 For threshold performance, 25% of the award vests.
 For on-target performance, 40% of the award vests.
 For maximum performance, 100% of the award vests.
 Straight line vesting applies between threshold, target and maximum vesting.
-In exceptional circumstances, such as recruitment, where it may be necessary to grant a buy-out award, Executive Directors may be granted LTIP awards of up to 150% of salary each year.
-Challenging performance targets are set each year reflecting the business prioritie that underpin longer term Group strategy.
+In exceptional circumstances, such as recruitment where it may be necessary to grant a buy-out award, Executive Directors may be granted LTIP awards of up to 150% of salary each year.
+Challenging performance targets are set each year reflecting the business priorities that underpin longer term Group strategy.
 At least 50% of the LTIP award will normally vest based on adjusted Basic Earnings Per Share performance targets.